 Covid information for students

 Every building is open in line with government guidance.
-When you arrive in October, there may still be social distancing in place, but you'll still be able to take part in life on campus.
-Much of the city – including our beaches, green spaces, public transport, cafes and restaurants – are open too, with all the appropriate safety measures in place.
+There may still be social distancing in place, but you'll still be able to take part in life on campus.
+Much of the city – including our beaches, green spaces, public transport, cafes and restaurants – are open too.

 How we've kept our campus safe

 Since the pandemic started, we've been working hard to protect our students and staff with many safety measures on campus, including extensive Covid testing programme for staff and students - one of the first Universities in the country to do so.

 Following Government guidance in July, we're removing many of these restrictions over the summer.
 For example face coverings aren't required in University buildings, but are still encouraged to keep our whole community safe.
 However we're ready to reintroduce any necessary safety measures in places if Government advice changes

 Using teaching spaces and accessing support

 Your student card will give you access to teaching spaces and University buildings, like the building your lessons will be in, the Library and more.

 Our MyPort Hub teams are on hand to help you with any course questions or issues, and you can access 24 hour wellbeing support from our trained counsellors.
 Meanwhile our finance support team is available to help you with any money worries, our careers team can help you find part time work or a placement, and our academic skills team will help you with everything you need to know about studying at Uni.

 If you ever need a face-to-face chat, you can speak with your personal tutor and any of our guidance and support teams, who are also available in person, or video chat, phone or email.